Insights: How much affordable housing can we build on public land?

 While it is encouraging to see how many projects have already been built, we know so much more is needed to address the crisis in housing affordability.
 If we are going to use public land for housing, we need to ensure we get maximum community benefit.
 The best option is to partner with community housing organizations to build permanently affordable, non-market housing directed to those who are currently struggling the most with housing costs.

 But how much of this public land is available?
-A team of researchers at UBC had the same questions and developed the Land Assessment Tool.
-It identifies vacant and potentially underutilized public land that is well located for affordable housing based on its proximity to amenities and services.
-We applied this tool to 12 municipalities in Canada and derived an average of 0.42 Hectares of vacant and underused public land per 1,000 people.
+A team of researchers at UBC had the same questions and developed the Land Assessment Tool to identify vacant and potentially underutilized public land that is well located for affordable housing based on its proximity to amenities and services.
+They applied this tool to 12 municipalities in Canada.
+We used the resulting land parcel data to calculate an average per 1,000 population (0.42 Hectares).
 By applying this to the urban population in B.C., we can develop a rough estimate of how much land could be available:

 2009 hectares of land